AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 native platform and on an embedded target while the two toolchains are also installed in the same prefix.
-It is possible to make |gcvstp| install the coverage runtime under different project names: the default is ``gnatcov_rts``, and using the :option:`--install-name` option changes it.
+It is possible to make |gcvstp| install the coverage runtime under different project names: the default is ``gnatcov_rts``, and using the :cmd-option:`--install-name` option changes it.

 .. code-block:: sh